10 Ways an HIV-Positive Teen Girl was Bullied in Middle School and How She Turned Her Life Around

 HIV, or human immunodeficiency virus, is a type of virus that, when untreated, causes the immune system to progressively fail to the point where it cannot fight off cancers and other life-threatening diseases.
 At that point, it becomes AIDS -- acquired immunodeficiency syndrome.
 Paige did not have AIDS, she had HIV controlled by daily medication.

 Paige's Book Title, "Positive," has a Double Meaning:

 Positive -- the attitude that defines Paige's personality

 Positive -- the HIV-positive condition that defines Paige's health condition

 Paige Told Her Best Friend About her HIV Condition

 Paige was an outgoing girl.
 Before middle school, she competed in pageants.
 In middle school, she became a cheerleader, soccer player and sang in the choir.
 She did sleep-overs with her girlfriends.
 Her best friend became her confidant, and eventually, Paige told this best friend about her HIV condition.

 10 Ways Paige Rawl was Bullied in Middle School

 1. Malicious Gossip About Paige's Health was Spread Among Students

-Apparently, Paige's best friend first spread inaccurate gossip.
+Apparently, Paige's best friend spread inaccurate gossip about Paige.
 More than that, she gossipped based on a misunderstanding of Paige's condition.
 The word was spread that Paige had AIDS, not that she was HIV- positive.
+There a huge difference.
 One sign of this gossiping was when Paige could see groups of students looking at her and whispering among themselves.